Latvia in the Junior Eurovision Song Contest 2004

 Latvia was represented at the Junior Eurovision Song Contest 2004 which took place on 20 November 2004, in Lillehammer, Norway.
 The Latvian broadcaster Latvijas Televīzija (LTV) organised a national final in order to select the Latvian entry for the 2004 contest.
 On 2 October 2004, Mārtiņš Tālbergs won the national final and was selected to represent Latvia with the song "Balts vai melns".

 Before Junior Eurovision

 National final

 Ten entries were selected for the national final, and the competing artists and songs were announced on 20 August 2004.
+One reserve entry was also chosen for the national final which was "Nejust neko" by Armīns Larks.

-The final took place on 2 October 2004 at the Jūras vārti Theatre in Ventspils, hosted by Rūta Reinika and Lauris Reiniks.
+The final took place on 2 October 2004 at 18:30 CEST in the Jūras vārti Theatre in Ventspils and was broadcast on LTV1.
+The show was hosted by Rūta Reinika and Lauris Reiniks.
 Ten entries competed and the song with the highest number of votes from the public, "Balts vai melns" performed by Mārtiņš Tālbergs, was declared the winner.
+Guest performers in the final included C-Stones.